Anikatahsin26/Prediction-of-COVID-19-Using-Machine-Learning-Models/README.md

 This project focuses on utilizing machine learning for predicting COVID-19 diagnoses using a dataset from Hospital Israelita Albert Einstein, São Paulo, Brazil.
 The experiments involved Cross-Validation and Holdout methods, evaluating five models.
 XGBoost and Random Forest demonstrated superior performance with 91% accuracy, emphasizing the significance of features like Basophils and Patient Age Quantile.
 The discussion delves into model strengths and limitations, offering valuable insights for ongoing research in enhancing COVID-19 diagnosis through machine learning.

 ## Dataset Description
-The dataset for this report, sourced from Kaggle (Einsteindata4u, 2023), originates from patients receiving medical care at the Hospital Israelita Albert Einstein in São Paulo, Brazil.
+The dataset for this report, sourced from Kaggle: https://www.kaggle.com/datasets/einsteindata4u/covid19 , originates from patients receiving medical care at the Hospital Israelita Albert Einstein in São Paulo, Brazil.
 The dataset consists of confidential samples collected through RT-PCR tests for SARS-CoV-2 and other laboratory tests, with 5,644 rows and 111 columns.

 ## Data Pre-processing
 ### Dropping Unnecessary Columns